'Tenet': What Exactly Is This Time Inversion Thing?

 “Don’t try to understand it.
 Feel it.”
 That’s what one of the characters from “Tenet” said at the end of the film’s first trailer back in December.
-And I think the same advice probably applies to the second trailer for the Christopher Nolan film, which dropped in “Fortnite” on Thursday night.
+For now, that’s probably good advice if you don’t wanna lose your mind trying to figure out what’s going on in the new trailer that we got for the Christopher Nolan film on Thursday.
+But I do think we can make some educated guesses about what it’s doing.
+Though said guesses might be very, very wrong.
+Just something to remember as we try to dive in.

 This new trailer does give us some new info, with folks saying things like “time travel” and “reversing the flow of time.”
 We got the news that Kenneth Branagh’s character can “communicate with the future.”
 And John David Washington’s character uses the word “inversion” to describe the time shenanigans that we see throughout the trailer.